-Page of Reports on How the Animal Agriculture Industry Influences Politics, Government, News Media, the Education School System, Health Professionals & Organizations in order to Promote their Products (ie. meat, dairy, eggs, seafood)
+Collection of Clips, Quotes & Links to Reports on How the Animal Agriculture Industry Influences Politics, Government, News Media, the Education School System, Health Professionals & Organizations in order to Promote their Products (ie. red meat, chicken, dairy, eggs, seafood)

 = = = =

 A 2011 article in New York Daily News is titled “What Big Meat wants you to think: Research is frequently funded by the industry.”
 Some excerpts: “In 2011, in the U.S. alone, annual sales of meat were worth $186 billion.
 That’s more than the GDP of Hungary — and a lot to protect.